Discovering Art Talents In Montreux

-SUISSEPIC recently had the opportunity to interview a talented young lady named Valeriya Khachaturova.
-She worked in the art business curating private collections art galleries.
-Years ago, Valeriya moved to Switzerland to share her expertise, inspiration, and knowledge across the country.
-She helped create the Association Riviera Culturelle and the experiential education project called the MusicArt Centre, which helps with the development of cultural work in the Montreux region.
+Valeriya Khachaturova worked in the art business curating private collections art galleries.
+Years ago, she moved to Switzerland to share her expertise, inspiration, and knowledge across the country.
+This lady took part in creation of the Association Riviera Culturelle and the experiential education project called the MusicArt Centre, which helps with the development of cultural work in the Montreux region.

 Today, Valeriya owns a private art studio that helps individuals of all ages discover their hidden artistic talents.